utspect/InstaGibPlus/README.md

 **Default: False**

 If False, players will be slowed down to ground speed upon landing, which prevents Bunny Hopping.
 If True, landing works like before.

+## bOldLandingMomentum

+**Type: bool**
+**Default: True**

+If True, players retain the momentum of their in-air movement upon landing.
+If False, players can cancel their momentum by moving in the opposite direction of their in-air movement.

 ## bEnableSingleButtonDodge